 Clinical Vaccinology Course

-This 2 1/2 day course focuses on new developments and issues related to the use of vaccines.
-Expert faculty provide the latest information on both current and prospective vaccines, updated recommendations for vaccinations across the lifespan, and innovative and practical strategies for ensuring timely and appropriate vaccination essential to improving disease prevention efforts.
+This 2.5 day course focuses on new developments and issues related to the use of vaccines.
+Expert faculty provide the latest information on vaccines, including updated recommendations for vaccinations across the lifespan, and innovative and practical strategies for ensuring timely and appropriate immunization.

 The course is specifically designed for physicians (family practice, geriatricians, infectious disease specialists, internists, pediatricians, and primary care), nurse practitioners, nurses, physician assistants, pharmacists, public health professionals, vaccine program administrators, and other healthcare professionals interested in the clinical aspects of vaccine delivery.

 - Childhood, Adolescent, and Adult Immunization Strategies and Challenges

 - Advisory Committee on Immunization Practices (ACIP) Updates

 - Influenza Vaccines: Giving the Right Dose at the Right Time

 - Travel Vaccines: Don’t Leave Home without Them